basavyr/Poster-OpenReadings2021/README.md

 ## Development

 The poster is created using `Latex`.
 The theme which was used for content layout belongs to Anish Athalye (see the original GitHub repo [⭐️ here](https://github.com/anishathalye/gemini)).
 See [license](LICENSE.md) for more details.

+Within the configuration classes which are already implemented, only some color schemes, font colors, block styling, and additional positioning is changed in order to achieve the desired aspect.